 Findings: As is noted under Guideline D8 above, the proposed materials are generally high quality.
 These materials include Norman brick, aluminum storefront, wood storefront doors, and aluminum and glass balconies.
 While staff previously expressed concerns regarding the proposed fiber cement at the ground level, the Commission noted that the proposed Equitone panels have been approved at the ground floor of other buildings provided the fasteners are not exposed.
-As was also noted above, staff has concerns with regard to the window and louver details, as described under Guideline D8 and incorporates the same suggested condition of approval here.
+As was also noted above, concerns with regard to the window and louver details, as described under Guideline D8, also apply here; therefore, the same suggested condition of approval has been incorporated here.

-With the condition of approval that the windows and louvers shall not project beyond the exterior face of adjacent cladding material, this quideline is met.
+With the condition of approval that the windows and louvers shall not project beyond the exterior face of adjacent cladding material, this guideline is met.